Conveuropean logo

 Świnoujście Poland

-Last summer I had the chance to visit again the Island of Usedom and enjoying the baltic sea staying on the Polish side of it, in Świnoujście.
+Last summer I had the chance to visit again the Island of Usedom and to enjoy the Baltic Sea while staying on the Polish side of it, in Świnoujście.

-I discovered the baltic sea for the first time last year on a long weekend break and I had such a good time that I was really looking forward to come back and I was able to do it again back in July.
+I discovered the Baltic Sea for the first time last year on a long weekend break, and I had such a good time that I was really looking forward to coming back, and I was able to do it again in July.

-I was able to capture this really nice sky sight, when the sunset was starting and we went to visit Stawa Młyny, a beatiful beacon that was built between 1873–1874 and has a characteristic windwill shape.
+I was able to capture this really nice sight, when the sunset was starting, and we went to visit Stawa Młyny, a beautiful beacon that was built between 1873–1874 and has a characteristic windmill shape.

 Rambla del mar in Barcelona